theupdateframework/taps/tap14.md

 A downgrade attack on the TUF specification version may be possible if an attacker is able to block access to a directory on the repository.
 This would mean that a client would use metadata from a previous specification version when performing an update.
-Similarly, an attacker on the repository could replace the `supported-versions.json` file to remove the most recent specification version.
-However, in both of these cases the metadata would still have to be current and properly signed.
+However, a client would be able to detect this attack using the `supported-versions` field listed in root metadata and signed with root keys.

 Clients that have previously used a repository will store the specification version used to communicate with that repository, so a downgrade attack will